paulrougieux/biotrade/paper/paper.md

 are also based on these country and product mapping tables.

-# Data update and Package structure
+# Data update and package structure

 Thanks to the SQL Alchemy [@sqlalchey] abstraction layer `biotrade` can use different database engines.
 The data is cached in a local database which can be either an SQLite